 - loss of accredited student organization status.

 Students have the right to appeal a decision of the adjudicating body handling the investigation according to that body’s appeal process.

 The University keeps records in compliance with the requirements of the Freedom of Information and Protection of Privacy Act (FIPPA).
 Records are maintained as stipulated by the University’s Record Retention and Disposition Policy.
 See the University’s statement on Protection of Privacy and Access to Information.

-A number of avenues are available for reporting hazing activities, as outlined on the University of Guelph’s hazing prevention website at https://iamagryphon.uoguelph.ca/content/anti-hazing-information.
+A number of avenues are available for reporting hazing activities and can be discussed by connecting with the University of Guelph’s Student Conduct Support Coordinator by emailing: firstname.lastname@example.org.
 Students who believe they may have been the target of hazing activities, believe that they have witnessed hazing activities, or suspect that someone they know has been the target of hazing activities can report these observations confidentially to the University officials noted in the policies listed under 5.1 of the protocol.
-Campus Community Police (on-campus) or Guelph Police Services (off-campus) should be contacted immediately if there is an urgent health or safety concern.
+The Campus Safety Office (on-campus) or Guelph Police Services (off-campus) should be contacted immediately if there is an urgent health or safety concern.
 Generally, a report of hazing activity should be made within one year of the most recent alleged behaviour.

 5.1 Affiliated University Policies, Codes, Standards and Protocols include the following:

 Community Standards Protocol (off campus)

 University of Guelph Human Rights Policy